Opicino Spinola: Life and career

+Children and relatives

-In 1307, Spinola's daughter, Argentina Spinola, married Theodore Palaiologos, who claimed the March of Montferrat in succession to his maternal uncle.
+In 1307, Spinola had a daughter with Violante of Saluzzo, the daughter of Thomas I of Saluzzo, named Argentina Spinola, she was married to Theodore Palaiologos, who claimed the March of Montferrat in succession to his maternal uncle.
 Spinola used his wealth to establish Theodore in power.

 Spinola's co-Captain Bernabo Doria was the father-in-law of Manfred IV, Marquess of Saluzzo, who claimed some of the territory of Montferrat.
 This led to conflicts between Spinola and Doria.
 In 1310, Spinola managed to get himself appointed the sole Captain of the People for life.

 However, his growing power made enemies, including even some of his Spinola kinsmen.
 In late 1310, he was forced from office; in 1311 the Podesta was restored, and Spinola was placed under perpetual banishment from Genoa.